There are few places in the world where it is possible to travel right across the country by canoe.

 Lovely simple food is prepared by the instructors, with all meals provided.

-This is a shared adventure experience so we expect that everyone will want to get involved in the whole experience including pitching tents, finding drinking water and cooking.
+This is a shared adventure experience so we expect that everyone will want to get involved in the whole experience including helping out with clenaing and cooking tasks.

 Breakfast is generally something hot to warm you up - sometimes meaty and sometimes Vicky’s porridge with yummy bits.